cyberCBM/ScPlayer/Executables/README.txt

 Updates in new version:
 -----------------------
-Shuffle : Random and unique non repeative songs
-Drag nad Drop : Songs and playlist can be dropped from Explorer to any song inbetween
+Shuffle : Random and unique non repeative updated for efficiency Drag nad Drop : Songs can be drag and dropped to any index in playlist Local songs from Clients's hard drive can be played now.
+(Not more than 5 at a time) proper warning messaging for the problems.

 For more information, visit the website: http://cybercbm.github.com/ScPlayer/